 What is early childhood education?

-Early education focuses on children’s physical, emotional, cognitive and social development as building blocks for the rest of their life.
+Early childhood education focuses on children’s physical, emotional, cognitive and social development as building blocks for the rest of their life.
 Early childhood educators play a critical role in this development, bringing a unique set of skills and expertise to their work.

 What do I need to apply?